Study visa

 Procedure

-- Visa application period: The application must be submitted two months prior to the start day of the program, as the procedure entails consultations with other authorities.
+• Visa application period: The application must be submitted two months prior to the start day of the program, as the procedure entails consultations with other authorities.

-If the study stay is for longer than 6 months, the visa will be valid for a 90-day stay.
-The student must apply for a Foreigner Identity Card within a period of 1 month from their entry into Spain, at the Foreign Nationals' Office or the Police Station of the province in which the permit was processed.
+If the study stay exceeds six months, the visa will be valid for a 365 days stay.
+The student must apply for a Foreigner Identity Card (TIE) within one month of entering Spain, at the Foreign Nationals' Office or the Police Station of the province in which the permit was processed.